gthomsen/knowledge-graph/ImageNet Dataset.md

 From Fei-Fei Li's lab.
 Used as part of the Large Scale Visual Recognition Challenges from 2012 to 2017.

 ## Samples
 Samples are centered and visually diverse so the class averages aren't distinctive.
+Average size is 469x387 though is typically cropped or resized to 224x224.

 [Full dataset](https://www.image-net.org/download) is restricted and only available for non-commercial use.